 Do you have children who are under 18?
 If so you can appoint a Guardian in your Will to look after your children in the event of your death.
 It isn’t pleasant to think about, but failure to face the possibility and address it can cause great distress and upset for those left behind at the worst possible time.

-The sooner a Will is made the better.
+The sooner a Will is made the better - regardless of age.
 The consequences of putting it off can be absolutely disastrous for relatives and loved ones left behind if the unexpected happens.

 What are the requirements for making a Will?